 This is how "totalitarianism" begins, by feeding on the stupidity of the masses .. though astonishingly enough, even some educated people get drawn in, not least some I have communicated with on these pages.

 I remember debating with two Greek artists on these pages the absurd promises made by the new Syriza party to "force" their lenders to halve the debt and lift controls imposed by the Troika!
 My arguments were greeted with hostility and anger.

 The agreement negotiated by the Syriza government that has now attained power not only prolongs the austerity measures and controls imposed previously, but demands new, credible reforms to be added to the old ones.
 Why are otherwise intelligent people sometimes so gullible and naive?
 That said, I wish Greece every success both now and in the future, the population has suffered terribly.

 Update: There is now an ultra leftist party in power, SYRIZA.

-One month later, Only five of a total of 149 SYRIZA MPs refused state cars for their transportation during their parliamentary term, it says it all .. : -)
+One month later, Only five of a total of 149 SYRIZA MPs refused state cars for their transportation during their parliamentary term, extreme left government, haha! ... : -)